When and where does Niagara Falls Comic Con 2024 take place?

 - After each person’s costume weapon has been checked, it will be tagged by the staff, and you will be given a wristband to wear to designate that your weapons have been checked.

 - Security will escort you to the Weapons Check Desk for inspection if your costume weapon is not tagged.
 If you do not want to have your costume weapons inspected or tagged, of if you are not willing to comply with these policies, please do not bring your costume weapons.

 Is the event accessible?

-Yes, the event takes place on the main floor of the Scotiabank Convention Centre.
+Yes, the event takes place on the main floor of the Niagara Falls Convention Centre.
 Accessible washrooms are also located on the main floor.
 Accessible parking is also available on-site.